highcharts/highcharts/docs/dashboards/installation-with-es-modules.md

 The advantage of core files over packages is, that only the required features are loaded.
 This reduces the total download size.
-We can create a bundle of all files to improve the load size and load time further.
+We can create a bundle of all files to further improve the load size and load time.
 Create a NodeJS project and install Highcharts and Webpack as NPM packages.

 For a line chart create the JavaScript files as shown below.